JeremyRann/JSUnicode/README.md

 }, function (err, contents) { console.log(contents); });
 ```

-If you want to use JSUnicode to ready a UTF-16BE file, you might do something like this:
+If you want to use JSUnicode to read a UTF-16BE file, you might do something like this:

 ```javascript
 var fs = require("fs");